 Well, now, I’d like to take some MORE credit…because I’m about to introduce you to, as I call it, “…some next level type shit.”

-What love about Venus is this: hopefully, this program can help get rid of the obsession with bodyweight that so many other programs promote.
+This program can help get rid of the obsession with bodyweight that so many other programs promote.
 Most women are SO caught up in setting weight loss as the goal, which I don’t care for.
 I just see it a never ending proposition; after all, how will they ever know when they’ve finally lost enough weight?

 The same thing for men–how big is “too big” is a great question that i’s always been hard to answer in any quantifiable way.

 It’s never good enough.
 I believe this is what leads to serious body dissatisfaction, frustration and a loss of confidence and/or hope that getting in good shape is really possible.